 The other complaint might be that the film is extremely vague about who The Collector is, why he keeps people in boxes or seems to expend great effort turning houses into death traps – at most we get the one-sentence description of how he likes to collect the people that survive his traps.
 The ending of the film has a downbeat sting, which Dunstan and Melton have clearly set up for a potential sequel (or yet another franchise).
 This came about with the disappointing The Collection (2012), also featuring a return performance from Josh Stewart.

-Marcus Dunstan subsequently went on to direct The Neighbor (2016).
+Marcus Dunstan subsequently went on to direct and he and Patrick Melton to write The Neighbor (2016) and Unhuman (2022).